Susan Irvine: Career

-Susan was the first headmistress of Lauriston appointed by the School Council, implying Lauriston was now a public institution more than a private school.
+Irvine was the first headmistress of Lauriston appointed by the School Council, implying Lauriston was now a public institution more than a private school.
 "Elegant, charismatic and vivacious", she presided over Lauriston's response to the enormous professional and material expansion of private education in the Whitlam era.
 Though overt expression of authority was reduced, she strongly favoured doing "one or two things very well [rather than] eight or nine things badly".
 Things worth achieving undoubtedly included high standards in mathematics, science and languages.
 These were soon reflected in public exam results.
 Music, art and drama were also favoured.
-Mrs St Leon's example showed marriage and children did not preclude a career.

-In 1985 Susan married W. R. M. (Bill) Irvine OAM, who had been chairman of the Lauriston School Council 1977–81.
+In 1985, Irvine married W. R. M. (Bill) Irvine OAM, who had been chairman of the Lauriston School Council 1977–81.
 Originally a solicitor at Hedderwick, Fookes and Alston, Bill was chairman of the National Australia Bank 1979–97 and its associated companies in the UK and New Zealand.
 He was also chairman of Phillip Morris Australia and a director of Burns Philp and Caltex Australia.
 Bill Irvine makes an early appearance in Susan's Garden of a Thousand Roses as a lawyer friend and visitor to Bleak House who reveals a light touch adjusting Shire planning decisions.

 Roses

-In 1982 Susan retired to establish a garden and what became a well-known rose nursery on 15 acres at Bleak House, Malmsbury and, with Bill Irvine in 1992, the garden of Erinvale on 1.5 acres in Gisborne, Central Victoria.
+In 1982, Irvine retired to establish a garden and what became a well-known rose nursery on 15 acres at Bleak House, Malmsbury and, with Bill Irvine in 1992, the garden of Erinvale on 1.5 acres in Gisborne, Central Victoria.
 At Gisborne she held the Alister Clark Rose Collection and the Australian Rose Collection for Ornamental Plants.

-In the late 1980s and early 1990s Susan used her social and garden connections to find, save, identify and revive scores of roses by the best-known Australian breeder, Alister Clark.
+In the late 1980s and early 1990s, Irvine used her social and garden connections to find, save, identify and revive scores of roses by the best-known Australian breeder, Alister Clark.
 Clark's rose 'Nancy Hayward' for instance was identified by Nancy Hayward herself.
 Little known roses like 'Restless' were carefully evaluated as garden plants.
 Her companion in many of these explorations was the Coldstream nurseryman John Nieuwesteeg.
 They surveyed possible Clark material in gardens at Berwick, Kyneton and at Glenara, Clark's house at Bulla.
 Riethmuller's 'Carabella' was another rose rescued from obscurity.